 One of the ways the internship evaluates interns' competence in research and scholarly inquiry is to have them draw on their dissertation research or other professional research to develop an informed and relevant contribution to the center.
-The contribution must include data review and/or collection and can take the form of a presentation, web-based handouts for clients, or training/resource materials for practicum students, subsequent interns, or staff.
+The contribution must include data review and/or collection and a presentation to CAPS providers

-Interns who fulfill this requirement through a presentation are provided time to present their research to CAPS providers and trainees.
-Interns who choose another form of research contribution should work with the Training Director to determine the parameters of it.
-Recent non-dissertation research contributions include evaluation of a CAPS sexual trauma support group, tips and resources for effectively engaging with clients who have intellectual or developmental disabilities, theory-based interventions for enhancing motivation, examination of countering bias in the intern selection process, training on best practices for working with LGBT clients, hormone therapy and its benefit for trans and gender non-binary individuals, a manuscript draft of evidence-based clinical interventions and tips, analysis and presentation of group therapy feedback, and development of a therapeutic assessment tool.
+Interns are provided time to present their research to CAPS providers and trainees, typically after the Spring semester is over when there is less demand for direct service.
+Recent non-dissertation research contributions include evaluation of a CAPS sexual trauma support group, tips and resources for effectively engaging with clients who have intellectual or developmental disabilities, guidance for working with students with substance abuse, theory-based interventions for enhancing motivation, examination of countering bias in the intern selection process, training on best practices for working with LGBT clients, hormone therapy and its benefit for trans and gender non-binary individuals, a manuscript draft of evidence-based clinical interventions and tips, analysis and presentation of group therapy feedback, and development of a therapeutic assessment tool.
 The options are many and can be decided through collaborative discussions with the Training Director.